calbertts/nodespring/http_methods.md

 # HTTP Methods

-You can also handle the
+You can also handle the HTTP methods with decorators in this way:

 ```javascript
 import {Controller, Post, Get} from 'nodespring'